 In this report our focus is on dangerous online challenges; those which carry a significant risk of physical, mental or emotional harm.
-We include within this a subcategory of challenges which we refer to as 'hoax challenges', by which we mean fake suicide/self-harm challenges such as Galindo/Blue Whale and Momo3.
-Hoax challenges propagate the falsehood that there is a bad actor directing users (usually children) to carry out a series of harmful activities which escalate, ending in self-harm or suicide.
+We include within this a subcategory of challenges that we refer to as 'hoax challenges', by which we mean fake suicide/self-harm challenges such as Galindo/ Blue Whale and Momo.4 Hoax challenges propagate the falsehood that there is a bad actor directing users (usually children) to carry out a series of harmful activities that escalate, ending in self-harm or suicide.
 These are often reported as a 'challenge'.
-In reality these 'hoax challenges' are stories that have been constructed to spread and perpetuate fear and anxiety without a genuine element of participation or challenge.
+In reality, these 'hoax challenges' are stories that have been constructed to spread and perpetuate fear and anxiety without a genuine element of participation or challenge.

-In exploring the phenomenon, we seek to better understand and to enhance our collective response to suicide and self-harm challenges.
-It is not the intention of this report to minimise the negative impact nor to suggest that hoaxes are the only way in which the issues of suicide and self-harm manifest themselves online.
+In exploring the phenomenon, we seek to better understand and enhance our collective response to suicide and self-harm challenges.
+It is not the intention of this report to minimize the negative impacts nor to suggest that hoaxes are the only way in which the issue of suicide and self-harm is manifested online..

-3Suicide, self-harm challenges or 'hoax challenges' propagate the falsehood that there is a bad actor directing users (usually children) to carry out a series of harmful activities which escalate ending in self-harm or suicide.
+4 Suicide/self-harm challenges or 'hoax challenges' propagate the falsehood that there is a bad actor directing users (usually children) to carry out a series of harmful activities that escalate, ending in self-harm or suicide.
 The identity of the bad actor is always hidden.
 Sometimes, as with Blue Whale, it is claimed that blackmail threats are used to force children/young people to act against their will in a so-called suicide game with 50 tasks that culminate in suicide.
-More recently, as with Momo and Jonathan Galindo, the identity of the harmful force is a spectral being with superpowers and the ability to undermine the users' agency through mind control to force them to complete a serious of dangerous tasks including self-harm and suicide.
+More recently, as with Momo and Jonathan Galindo, the identity of the harmful force is a spectral being with superpowers and the ability to undermine the users' agency through mind control to force them to complete a serious of dangerous tasks, including self-harm and suicide.
 In all three cases, these hoax challenges have spread widely.